aredn/documentation/arednGettingStarted/advanced_config.rst

 |

+Tunnel Options
-Tunnel Server *maxclients* and Tunnel Client *maxservers* These rows will appear in the table only if the AREDN |trade| tunneling package is installed on your node.
+  Tunnel Server *maxclients* and Tunnel Client *maxservers*
+    These rows will appear in the table only if the AREDN |trade| tunneling package is installed on your node.
 By default a node is allowed to host up to 10 clients in its *Tunnel Server* display and connect with up to 10 servers in its *Tunnel Client* display.
 The *maxclients* and *maxservers* settings provide a method for adjusting the defaults.

     .. important:: If you plan to change these settings, review **Changing Tunnel Max Settings** in the **How-To Guide** section.

     Use caution when increasing the *maxclients* or *maxservers* values.
 Enter only *zero* or positive integers up to a maximum value for the number of active connections your node hardware can handle, since each active tunnel connection consumes system resources that the node may need for normal operation.

-  .. image:: _images/advConfig-maxTunValues.png
-    :alt: Advanced Configuration - tunnel max values
-    :align: center

   Tunnel WAN Only Setting
     This setting is enabled by default and it prevents tunnel traffic from being routed over the Mesh RF network.
 It limits tunnels to using the WAN interface, which is typically the intended route.
 If in your situation you need tunnel traffic to be routed over RF to a node with WAN access, then you can disable this setting to allow that traffic to pass.

+  .. image:: _images/advConfig-maxTunValues.png
+    :alt: Advanced Configuration - tunnel max values
+    :align: center

 |